linphone-40685558/group3-coursework/usecases/usecase7.md

 ## Preconditions

-The system contains population data for all cities in the world.
+The system contains data for all cities in the world.

 ## Success End Condition

-A report listing all cities in the world from largest to smallest population is generated.
+A report listing all cities information in the world from largest to smallest population is generated.

 ## Failed End Condition